indeni/cloudrail-spacelift/README.md

 # cloudrail-spacelift
-Shows how to use Cloudrail within Spacelift.
+In order to use Cloudrail within Spacelift, a custom docker image is required, as well as a small change to the stack settings.
+This repository provides instructions and an example for how to use Cloudrail within Spacelift.